zatafa/zatafa/README.md

 # 👋 About me

-- 🌱 I’m currently finalizing OpenClassrooms training program (Artificial Intelligence Engineer), developed in partnership with Microsoft and Centrale Supelec.
-I'm learning Data Science, Machine and Deep learning, Cloud computing with Microsoft Azure and and deployment of algorithms into production.
+- 🌱 I’ve completed an OpenClassrooms training program as Artificial Intelligence Engineer, developed in partnership with Microsoft and Centrale Supelec.
 Details can be found [here](https://openclassrooms.com/fr/paths/188-ingenieur-ia).

+- 🛫 I keep on learning Data Science, Machine and Deep learning, Cloud computing, and deployment of algorithms into production.

 - 💞️ I'm really interested in problem solving and decision taking with data ;  my focus is to develop, optimize and reformulate repeatable models to solve challenging and high-value business problems, and provide actionable insights.